Are you looking for some imaginative transport teaching theme ideas that will inspire the kids in your class?

-I never mention the word history when introducing the following tasks to the kids because it puts them off straight away.
-I usually start this part of the topic with a story such as 'Mr Gumpy's Outing'
+I never mention the word 'history' when introducing the following tasks to the kids because it puts them off straight away.
+I usually start this part of the topic with a story.
+'Mr Gumpy's Outing' is a good choice.

 Then during circle time having read the story through once, I talk to the children about how Mr Gumpy's car is different from cars they see today.
 I try and have some pictures of old cars as well as new ones so we can discuss the differences and similarities.
 Also we try and make a collection of old and new toy cars for the classroom.
 Below are just a few activities you can do to bring history into your transport teaching theme.

 All of the books below can be found on Amazon.
 If you should want to buy any of them, just click on the title.